Mach1212/nixvim_config/README.md

 ## when I delete indented blank line move to above line
 ## Why does neovim highlight issue
 ## See if noice signature is better than blink-cmp signature
+## The lines at the top idk what they are but they go away when the cursor goes there. have the cursor stay below them.

 # Completed